A tutorial on learning from preferences and choices with Gaussian Processes: Learning preferences via a two-argument function

 Assuming $q \sim GP(0,k_{pref}([\bx,\by],[\bx',\by']))$, the predictive posterior $q(X^*)$ for $X^*=[\bx_{ia},\bx_{ib}]$ (that is, the prediction for the strength of the preference $\bx_{ia} \succ \bx_{ib}$) is a Skew GP of dimension $m$ \citep[Sec.\ 3.2]{benavoli2021}:

-where $D_{K_{pref}(X^*,X^*)}$ is a diagonal matrix equal to the square-root of the diagonal of \\ $K_{pref}(X^*,X^*)$. \end{MethodB} \end{SnugshadeB} Model \ref{Model:Probit} and Model \ref{model:Probitclassification} are equivalent.
+where $D_{K_{pref}(X^*,X^*)}$ is a diagonal matrix equal to the square-root of the diagonal of $K_{pref}(X^*,X^*)$.
+Inference is carried out according to Algorithm \ref{alg:1}, where the Laplace's approximation is used in A2 and MCMC (lin-ess) in A3. \end{MethodB} \end{SnugshadeB} Model \ref{Model:Probit} and Model \ref{model:Probitclassification} are equivalent.
 The only advantage of Model \ref{model:Probitclassification} is that, by framing preference learning as a classification problem, we can directly use methods and software developed in GP classification.
+For instance, by using variational approximation \citep{hensman2015scalable,bui2017unifying}, one can easily scale this model to large datasets.

+Model~\ref{model:Probitclassification} frames the preference learning problem as a classification task, but it remains a proper preference model due to the use of the kernel $k_{pref}$.
+In contrast, training a standard classification model (such as a GP classifier with an SE kernel or a neural network) typically leads to predictions that violate transitivity.
+The example below demonstrates numerically that such violations are common in practice.

+\begin{example} We revisit the example of Alice’s home comfort, this time assuming that her utility is a function of both temperature and humidity.
+The goal is to demonstrate that the models proposed in this section can straightforwardly be applied in a multidimensional setting, while also providing a more challenging example for the comparison with standard classifiers we aim to carry out.
+Figure \ref{fig:comfort2d} shows a heat map of the true utility function.